Socio-Economic Integration in Columbia River Treaty Scenario Modelling

 SE PM Recommendations

-Feedback review ed with CBRAC and LGC recommends SE PMs to NAT.
+Feedback reviewed with CBRAC and LGC recommends SE PMs to support ongoing scenario evaluation.

 Confidential Scenario Modelling